Latest SeedProd News

 SeedProd global settings

-When you’re happy with your changes, click the green Save button in the top-right corner of your screen.
+When you’re happy with the design, click the green Save button to keep your changes.

 Save your signup page settings